PolyhedralDev/ReimagEND/README.md

 - Vex spawners within the top and bottom sections of the dragon pillars that give the end crystals a bit more protection against those who seek to destroy them.

 Go to the `meta.yml` to enable and configure these features

+## End Gateways
+End gateways are manually placed by Terra that allows for two-way gateways to be created by players.

+## Ender Dragon Respawn
+Respawning the ender dragon will cause the original vanilla end dragon pillars/towers to spawn paying no mind to the ones placed by Terra.
+It is designed this way to at least make the first dragon fight memorable with end crystals as Terra completely overwrites world generation including initial dragon pillar generation.